BrickMMO/docs-v2/notes-v3.md

 Added `update-notes` script inside `package.json`.

 Updated `.gitignore` rules to allow `/docs` to be tracked.
 Also added `/scripts/updateNotes.js` to be untracked.

+#### 2023-11-24
+Added `"serve-static-docs": "npx http-server docs",` to `package.json` to serve the static website exported by the `export` script.

+Changed link to Github pages website from `https://docs.brickmmo.com` to `https://brickmmo.github.io/docs-v2`.

+Changed `docs` package in `/api-docs-builder/package.json` from `^5.0.0` to `file:../../`.

+Created `scripts/createNoJekyllFile.js` to generate an empty .nojekyll file in the static exports output directory.

+Added `"disable-jekyll": "node ./scripts/createNoJekyllFile.js",` to the `package.json`.
+Appended this script to `"export" : ...,` to be automatically called whenever a new static site export is generated.